 When the day of Pentecost arrived, they were all together in one place.

 Pentecost was a popular day in the old Jewish calendar.
-The name comes from the fact that it was held five weeks after the great Festival of Passover (the Greek wor for five is "Pente").
+The name comes from the fact that it was held 50 days after the great Festival of Passover (the Greek word for five is "Pente").
 It was a happy festival because it also marked the end of bringing in the harvests.
-It was a festival for which all Jewish men were expected to go to Jerusalem to celebrate there.
+It was a festival for which all Jewish men were expected to go to Jerusalem, to celebrate there.
 We are told that the city was full of people from all over those areas of the world where Jewish people had settled — mostly areas surrounding the Mediterranean Sea.

-For Christians, this day became specially important because it was on this day that God the Holy Spirit was "poured out" from heaven like "a mighty rushing wind" and "divided tongues as of fire" came upon all the people who were gathered together waiting as Jesus told them to do for just such an event as this.
+For Christians, this day became specially important because it was on this day that God the Holy Spirit was "poured out" from heaven like "a mighty rushing wind", and "divided tongues as of fire" came upon all the people who were gathered together waiting, as Jesus told them to do, for just such an event as this (v2-3).